herbiebradley/herbiebradley.github.io/about.md

 layout: default
 title: About
 header-title: About
-description: I'm a PhD student at the University of Cambridge working on applying AI to chemistry models.
+description: I'm a research in large language models @ UK gov & University of Cambridge
 #type: about
 #permalink: /about
 permalink: /